nkhil/middle-character/README.md

 # Process workshop

-This repository is part of the process wrkshop at Maker's academy.
+This repository is part of the process workshop at Maker's academy.

 You can [see my screen recording solving this here](https://youtu.be/I1GI0Y-nfYw).